-HHN was moved to Islands of Adventure in 2002 featuring 5 haunted houses and Universal resumed using standard numbers instead of roman numerals in the event’s title.
-The icon for HHN 12 was originally supposed to be a little girl name Cindy whose toys overruled each area of the park, but after a large amount of child abductions in the area the character Dr. Albert Craine was developed as “The Caretaker” and became the event icon instead.
-Admission cost $49.95.
+HHN moved to Islands of Adventure in 2002 and featured five haunted houses.
+Universal also resumed using standard numbers instead of roman numerals in the event’s title.
+A little girl named Cindy, whose toys overruled each area of the park, was meant to be the icon for HHN 12.
+However, plans changed after a large number of child abductions in the area made the theme seem a little insensitive.
+Instead, a character named Dr. Albert Craine (“The Caretaker”) became the event icon.
+At this point, admission rose to $49.95 per person.
 It became a dual park event in 2004, with 7 houses scattered throughout Islands of Adventure and Universal Studios.
-The 18-night event featured Eddie Schmidt from HHN 12 as the icon, along with Jack the Clown, The Caretaker and The Director.
+The 18-night event featured Eddie Schmidt from HHN12, Jack the Clown, The Caretaker, and The Director.

 Universal started offering backstage tours as an additional feature of Halloween Horror Nights in 2005.
 Still running with 7 houses across both parks, HHN 15 lasted 19 nights and cost $59.75.
 Halloween Horror Nights reverted back to being a one-park experience at Universal Studios in 2006.
 The event still ran for 19 nights and had 7 houses.

-Universal started acquiring rights to licensed characters like Freddy Krueger and Leatherface in the haunted houses.
+Eventually, Universal started acquiring rights to licensed characters.
+That’s why reconizable characters like Freddy Krueger and Leatherface appear in the haunted houses.
 The park now makes use of tons of licensed intellectual properties as well as original characters.
-The annual horror fest has grown significantly over the years, now featuring live shows, haunted houses, scare zones, behind the scenes tours and special dining packages.
-HHN 27 broke the record for the longest running Halloween Horror Nights ever, ending November 4 after a total of 34 nights.
+The annual horror fest has grown significantly over the years.
+Horror nights now feature live shows, haunted houses, scare zones, behind the scenes tours and special dining packages.
+HHN 27 broke the record for the longest running Halloween Horror Nights ever.
+It ran for a total of 34 nights, ending November 4.
 Tickets for the iconic Halloween event now range from $63.99 to $599.99, a huge difference from 1991’s $12.95 admission.